sawyerwatts/cs488/README.md

 6. Route Finding: Find a route from Johnson Creek to Columbia Blvd on I-205 NB using the upstream and downstream fields.

+These queries all use `query_setup.py`, which will determine which dataset to work with.
+If any arguments are supplied, `query_setup.py` will have the query script use the test dataset (one hour data from 2011 Sept 15).
+Otherwise, the full dataset is used.